oneclickvirt/oneclickvirt.github.io/docs/en_US/guide/lxd_custom.md

 This method will provide a way to split a /80 out of the IPV6 segment on A and attach it to B to use.

+If you need to use this set of scripts to configure IPV6 addresses for containers with a single click on the server where B resides, then what you need to install is ```ifupdown2``` for network management

 ### Environmental Preparation

 A dual-stack VPS (A) with an IPV6 segment of at least /64 size and an IPV4 address and a VPS (B) with only one IPV4 address, hereafter referred to as server and client, respectively, are split so that the client will be given an IPV6 subnet of /80.